RLAlab/rlalab.github.io/content/research/_index.md

         in how microbial communities can be engineered and how synthetic biology can help to establish novel communities of microbes which can have applications in biotechnology.

+        For further reading see some or our last articles and reviews:

+        - [Synthetic yeast communities with syntrophy enhances bioproduction]

+        - [A toolkit to make yeast synthetic communities for bioproduction]

+        - [A review on synthetic microbial communities for biotechnology]

+        - [A review on division of labour]

+        - [Synthetic lichen, from CO2 and light to products in Yarrowia]

   - block: markdown
     content:
       title: |